tangsinglun/Health/README.md

 # Nutrient - Your Health Campanion

-## OverView
+## Overview

 This is a Nutrient Record and Calculator.
-The nutrient's of a meal is calculated based on the poportion of the actual ingredients.
+The nutrient's of a meal is calculated based on the poportion of the actual ingredient's nutrient.
+You can also record your own blood pressure.

 ## Ussage